m-haisham/novelsave_sources/docs/usage/basic_usage.rst

         for chapter in volume.chapters:
             source.chapter(chapter)

-Keep in mind that this can take a lot of time.
+Keep in mind that scraping chapters can take a lot of time depending on the amount of chapters since it will be downloading each chapter page.

 That's it, it's that simple.

 Find a novel
 ************